 Back in May, Apple released a how-to website for iPhone 7 photography tips.
 The company’s tutorials are obviously tailored to the capabilities of the newest iPhone model, which has photography settings and features that surpass other models, including its ‘Portrait’ mode and larger pixel count.

-But regardless of which iPhone or other smartphone model you’re carrying around in your pocket, a few tried-and-true photography rules apply to taking the best shots with your phone.
+But regardless of which iPhone or other smartphone models you’re carrying around in your pocket, a few tried-and-true photography rules apply to taking the best shots with your phone.

 Rule of Thirds